Wilson County sends 21 wrestlers to state tournament

-The field is set and 21 Wilson County high school wrestlers will be headed to Chattanooga for the individual state tournament.
+The field is set and 21 Wilson County high school wrestlers will be headed to Chattanooga for the individual state tournament later this week.

-But this week’s icy weather across the state prompted TSSAA to delay the tournament a week until Feb.
-24-26 at the Chattanooga Convention Center.
+Last week’s icy weather across the state prompted TSSAA to delay the tournament a week until Wednesday through Friday of this week at the Chattanooga Convention Center.

 Also, the pandemic previously prompted TSSAA to cut the field from 32 to 16 wrestlers per class, meaning only the top two from each region, rather than four, advanced.